yshavit/effesvm_j/notes/bytecode.md

 Pops two elements from the stack, a pattern and a string to search for.
 Pushes a False if the pattern does not match, or a Match object if it does.

+A pattern matches starting from the beginning of the string, but it does not have to go to the end of the string.
+Any portion of the string that isn't matched goes into the matcher's tail.

 ### call_String:sout @string